The world is waiting.

 Application deadline: Sunday, August 31, 2025

-Pacific has established strong partnerships enabling student exchange and robust faculty collaboration with universities across the world including:
+Pacific has established strong partnerships enabling 1-2 semester student exchanges and robust faculty collaboration with universities across the world including:

 Study abroad opportunities are available at these universities and many others